markfonte/personal_website/README.md

 ## Motivation

 I don't like traditional résumés.
 They reduce a person's career accomplishments down to one page of text - and hopefully contain enough buzzwords and key phrases to catch a recruiter's eye.
 So I decided to build a different résumé - one that showcases a bit more about who I actually am.
 It is filled with all kinds of buttons, games, switches, photos and screenshots to give people a better idea of what I am made of.
 It is also a sandbox for me to try new technologies and is always a work in progress.
-I hope you enjoy!
+Enjoy!

 ## Features